thinkcompany/think_dev-standards/development-standards/accessibility.md

 - Include the alt attribute with an empty string value for images that are included more as "chrome" or decoration and don't provide information.

 - Avoid starting with "Image of..." or equivalent phrases.
-Redundancy like this can cause confusion for users relying on screen readers.
+Redundancy like this can cause confusion for users relying on screen-readers.

-- Don't use line breaks in alt attributes, it can interfere with the proper functioning of screen readers.
+- Don't use line breaks in alt attributes, it can interfere with the proper functioning of screen-readers.

 ## Forms